Celtic Tiger: Aftermath

 Nobel laureate Paul Krugman had a bleak prediction,“As far as responding to the recession goes, Ireland appears to be really, truly without options, other than to hope for an export-led recovery, if and when the rest of the world bounces back.”

 The International Monetary Fund in mid-April 2009 forecast a very poor outlook for Ireland.
 It projected that the Irish economy would contract by 8 per cent in 2009 and by 3 per cent in 2010 – and that might be on the optimistic side.

 On 19 November 2010, the Irish government began talks on a multibillion-dollar economic assistance package with experts from the International Monetary Fund (IMF) and the European Union.
 Unemployment in Ireland was forecasted to rise almost 17 per cent in 2010, the Economic and Social Research Institute (ESRI) stated in a report published on 28 April 2009, however, the unemployment rate in 2010 steadied at 14%.
-In 2010, the unemployment rate was at 14.8 percent, and in order to escape economic downfall, Ireland requested €67.5 billion ($85.7 billion) from the International Monetary Fund and members of the euro area.
+In 2010, the unemployment rate was at 14.8 per cent, and in order to escape economic downfall, Ireland requested €67.5 billion ($85.7 billion) from the International Monetary Fund and members of the euro area.
 Taking the money meant accepting austerity.

 The economic contraction in Ireland ended in 2015, when the economy began growing.
 The economy began outpacing the rest of the European Union after this period.
-The economy of Ireland continued into grow in 2022 raising by 11%, although projected to slow with the global reccession.
+The economy of Ireland continued to grow in 2022 rising by 11%, although projected to slow.